ROTOR: The sites today

 RAF Boulmer ('EZS') GCI R3 ROTOR Radar Station & Control and Reporting Centre in the UK Air Surveillance and Control System.

 In terms of current condition, the ROTOR sites vary from demolished to intact.
+Hack Green has now been converted into a museum, and is open to the public.
+It features many more exhibits than just its historical role, such as a Soviet Army room and a collection of radars and Geiger counters.

 For example, West Myne in Somerset was the last ROTOR 3 CHEL site.
 It was completed in 1957 after the introduction of the Type 80 radar and after many ROTOR stations had already closed.
 The site was within Exmoor National Park and its creation was strenuously opposed by the National Trust who lost no time in obliterating the site immediately after closure.

 Many of the buildings have been re-purposed since being active as ROTOR sites.
 An example is the Bawburgh R4 SOC which was re-purposed as SRHQ4.1 and then RGHQ4.1 to suit the evolving needs of government.
 The building is intact, but it has been significantly reconfigured since its use as a ROTOR SOC, notably with the addition of an extra floor and the flooring-over of the original R4 operations well.